Meet the Mill Folk — Laura

 * Editor’s note: Broken biscuits may be a uniquely British cultural phenomenon so allow me to explain.
 If you know where to look, you can buy huge boxes of mixed, imperfect biscuits (cookies) very cheaply.
 Sometimes it’s a pretty dull assortment of Digestives and Rich Teas but occasionally you hit the jackpot and find a box loaded with Jammie Dodgers!
 They may not meet the manufacturer’s exacting standards but they’re the perfect treat for a bunch of peckish Mill Folk.
 We don’t care about their imperfections — they’re just as yummy!

-This post is part of our series introducing all the Mill Folk – please take a look at the tag below to read more about all of us who work here!
+This post is part of our series introducing all the Mill Folk – please take a look at the Meet the Mill Folk tag to read more about all of us who work here!